Bringing neuroscience to the community

-Educating and exciting people of all ages about the brain and brain research are essential aspects of the Center for Neuroscience.
-We are proud to have successfully brought scientists, families, schools and communities together during our outreach programs.
+Educating and sharing exciting discoveries in brain research with community members, an important part of the Center for Neuroscience's mission.
+We are proud to bring neuroscientists, students, families, schools and communities together through a number of outreach programs.

 NeuroFest - Our Signature Outreach Event

-Every March, CNS hosts NeuroFest, a one day free public event during which CNS faculty give talks on the last brain research and students present their work and run fun, hands-on learning booths on different brain topics.
-NeuroFest is part of Brain Awareness Week, a global effort organized by the Dana Alliance for Brain Initiatives and the Society for Neuroscience to promote the public and personal benefits of brain research.
+Every March, CNS hosts NeuroFest, a one day free public event for community members of all ages.
+Attendees enjoy public lectures by faculty on the lastest brain research, hands-on interactive activities, and a research poster contest presented by our graduate students.
+NeuroFest occurs during Brain Awareness Week, a global effort organized by the Dana Alliance for Brain Initiatives and the Society for Neuroscience to promote the public and personal benefits of brain research.

-Several times a year, our graduate student outreach teams set up a morning or afternoon of small presentations and activities at elementary and high schools in the Northern California / Sacramento region.
-Students visit different stations where they can learn about brain anatomy (complete with brains for students to hold and dissect), how optical illusions work, and basic concepts of neuroscience.
+During the year, our graduate student outreach teams provide presentations and activities at elementary and high schools throughout the Northern California region.
+Students learn about brain anatomy (complete with brains for students to hold and dissect), traumatic brain injury and helmet safety, how optical illusions work, and basic concepts of neuroscience.